PNNL-SoilSFA/samwise/README.md

 Alright alright - you want to run SAMWISE quickly and do not want to read through the full docs.
 Here is how I would run this as an sbatch script on a server.

 NOTE: Your reads MUST be in one of the naming formats (_R1, _R2, _1, _2, _interleaved) and must have extensions (.fq or .fastq - gzipped or not gzipped is fine).
 See module_0 info below!
+The --input_dir flag just needs to point to any dir that has reads

 ```bash
 # Pre-process your reads